Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Indoor air quality (IAQ) certification for hard surface flooring materials, adhesives, and underlayments

-Requirements: Products must undergo testing to comply with the California Section 01350 standard, which evaluates emissions of volatile organic compounds (VOCs) from building materials.
+What are the Requirements: Products must undergo testing to comply with the California Section 01350 standard, which evaluates emissions of volatile organic compounds (VOCs) from building materials.
 This includes testing for 35 individual VOCs, manufacturing facility audits, annual product re-testing, and documentation of quality control plans.

-Description: FloorScore® is a certification program developed by the Resilient Floor Covering Institute (RFCI) in collaboration with SCS Global Services.
+What does it mean: FloorScore® is a certification program developed by the Resilient Floor Covering Institute (RFCI) in collaboration with SCS Global Services.
 It is recognized as a leading standard for IAQ in the flooring industry and qualifies products for various green building schemes, including LEED v4, WELL, BREEAM, and Collaborative for High Performance Schools (CHPS).

 Link: FloorScore® - SCS Global Services